-- 31. Given the strong feeling among staff that they have a valuable contribution to make to the organisation and the themes above around communication, it is important that the organisation continues to improve the mechanisms available to staff to generate ideas and progress them.
-This is a theme PPDC has recommended in the past and one the organisation is continuing to work on. - 32.
-There are examples of this being effective in some areas, for example in Orbis, as part of their Ingenuim talent management approach, colleagues worked together to come up with ideas which were presented through a Dragon's Den scenario and the best ideas taken forward.
+- 24. Given the strong feeling among staff that they have a valuable contribution to make to the organisation and the themes above around communication, it is important that the organisation continues to improve the mechanisms available to staff to generate ideas and progress them. - 25.
+There are examples of this being effective in some areas.
+For example in Orbis, as part of their Ingenuim talent management approach, colleagues worked together to come up with ideas which were presented through a Dragon's Den scenario and the best ideas taken forward.
 This created a project looking at developing a skills portal to help share skills and joined people up across the organisation.
-We have also been trialling a number of online collaboration platforms including Jive which is currently being rolled out across the organisation.
-Early pilot projects have shown that this can be invaluable in providing forums for staff to share ideas and solutions (for example in the recent transfer of Adult Social Care to a new technology platform.) - 33.
+The Council has also been trialling a number of online collaboration platforms including Jive which is currently being rolled out across the organisation.
+Early pilot projects have shown that this can be invaluable in providing forums for staff to share ideas and solutions (for example in the recent transfer of Adult Social Care to a new technology platform.) - 26.
 There has also been a discussion forum within chatzone actively encouraging colleagues to contribute their ideas to help address the Council's financial challenge, sharing best practice examples on where they have made savings as well as suggestions for further savings.
-This has generated around 80 responses to date which finance are following up, both with the individuals and in supporting services and the senior leadership team to act upon them. - 34.
-We recognise that our staff are a valuable asset and will continue to look at ways we can engage with and support them to share and generate ideas, making use of IT solutions where most appropriate.
+This has generated around 80 responses to date which finance are following up, both with the individuals and in supporting services and the senior leadership team to act upon them. - 27.
+The Council recognises that its staff are a valuable asset and will continue to look at ways to engage with and support them to share and generate ideas, making use of IT solutions where most appropriate.